 Acquisition in 1999

-OrCAD is a software tool suite focused on electronic design automation (EDA), primarily catering to electronic design engineers and technicians.
-Its main applications include the creation of electronic schematics and prints necessary for manufacturing printed circuit boards.
-The software also aids in the management of component data and supports the design of field-programmable gate arrays, complex programmable logic devices, as well as analog and mixed-signal circuits.
-OrCAD serves as an essential resource for professionals in the electronics industry, facilitating efficient design and production processes.
+OrCAD is a software tool suite designed for electronic design automation (EDA), primarily utilized by electronic design engineers and technicians.
+It facilitates the creation of electronic schematics and prints essential for manufacturing printed circuit boards.
+The suite includes products that help manage component data and support the design of field-programmable gate arrays, complex programmable logic devices, and both analog and mixed-signal circuits.
+OrCAD's offerings streamline the electronic design process, making it an essential resource for professionals in the electronics industry.

 Quickturn Design Systems